cosmos/cosmos-sdk/docs/cosmos-hub/genesis.md

 # Genesis File

-This document explains how the genesis file of the Cosmmos Hub mainnet is structured.
+This document explains how the genesis file of the Cosmos Hub mainnet is structured.
 It also explains how you can build a genesis file for your own `gaia` testnet.

 Note that you can generate a default genesis file for your own testnet by running the following command: